 He was a notorious member of the Central Intelligence Agency that had extensive military and covert intelligence background.
-Conein attended the British Special Intelligence School and received training in psychological warfare from US officials.
-He served as an operations officer at CIA Headquarters and collaborated with revolutionary forces in Saigon during the overthrow of President Ngo Dihn Diem.
+Conein attended the British Special Intelligence School and received training in psychological warfare from US officials; he served as an operations officer at CIA Headquarters and collaborated with revolutionary forces in Saigon during the overthrow of Vietnamese President Ngo Dihn Diem.
 Conein later attempted to use his CIA contacts to illegally sell arms to criminal and rebel groups abroad.

 File 5: William John Crawford

-Crawford began serving the Agency in the Clerical Branch and advanced to Recruitment, Personnel, and Administration Officer.
+Crawford began serving the Agency in the Clerical Branch and advanced to recruitment, adminstration, and personnel officer.
 His training included counterinsurgency orientation and counterintelligence training dealing with clerical materials.
-In 1964, he was involved in operations concerning Iran, Jordan, and Lebanon.
+In 1964, he was involved in CIA operations related to Iran, Jordan, and Lebanon.

 File 6: George A. Fill

-Fill served in US Army Military Intelligence as a Russian Liaison Officer, worked in the Central Intelligence Agency's Washington D.C.
+Fill served in United States Army Military Intelligence as a Russian Liaison Officer, worked in the Central Intelligence Agency's Washington D.C.
 Field Office and later was an operations officer stationed at CIA Headquarters.
-Subsequently he undertook CIA Turkish, Baltic, and Soviet Branch Division operations and served as Chief of a CIA base in Chicago, Illinois.
+Subsequently he undertook Turkish, Baltic, and Soviet Branch Division operations and served as Chief of a CIA base in Chicago, Illinois.

 File 7: Jerome Fox

-Educated at Bard College in New York, Fox was educated in economics.
-He was trained in black (Illegal) propaganda methods, skilled in photographic interpretation, and served as Strategic Intelligence Staff.
-He was involved with operations conducted in Soviet Bloc, North Vietnamese, Philippines, Indonesian, and Chinese areas.
+Fox was educated at Bard College in New York and majored in economics; he was also later trained in black (Illegal) propaganda methods, skilled in photographic interpretation, and served as a member of the Strategic Intelligence Staff.
+Fill was involved with CIA operations related to Soviet Bloc, North Vietnamese, Philippines, Indonesian, and Chinese areas.

 File 8: William King Harvey

-Harvey was a former reporter and Federal Bureau of Investigation agent who became a CIA officer.
-He was involved in various sensitive illegal compartmentalized operations including multiple plots to assassination foreign enemy leaders.
-Harvey was among those directly involved directing Phase II of the Castro assassination plots, the CIA's Staff D, and Task Force W. His notorious activities such as the ZR/Rifle project link him directly to assassination plots before and after the Kennedy assassination.
+He was a former reporter and Federal Bureau of Investigation agent who became a notable CIA office and was involved in various sensitive illegal compartmentalized operations including multiple plots to assassination foreign enemy leaders.
+Harvey was among those directly involved directing Phase II of the Castro assassination plots, the CIA's Staff D, and Task Force W. His notorious activities such as the ZRRIFLE project link him directly to assassination plots before and after the Kennedy assassination.

 File 9: Everette Howard Hunt

 Known primarily for his role in the failed Watergate burglary, Hunt was an experienced CIA Officer and the Agency employed him for roughly two decades.
 Hunt served as a war correspondent during WWII, and he began his employment for the Agency in 1949.
-During this period, he served as an Intelligence and Operations Officer in the Directorate for Plans and later retired from his official duties in 1970.
-Hunt went on to undertake similar operations for the Nixon administration that resulted in its disgrace.
+During this period, he served as an Intelligence and Operations Officer in the Directorate for Plans and later retired from his official duties in 1970 and Hunt went on to undertake similar operations for the Nixon administration that resulted in its disgrace.

 File 10: Robert Malcolm Keith

-Keith served in the United States Navy and was educated in Military Science, Chemistry, and Engineering at West Point military academy and the Citadel military college.
-The Agency further trained him in a variety of skills that include study of Russian, German, Operations, Secret Writing, and Science Technical Operations.
-Keith assisted in Agency Soviet, Indonesian, and Chinese operations and was both an intelligence and operations officer during his career.
+Keith served in the United States Navy; he was educated in military science, chemistry, and engineering at West Point military academy.
+He attended the Citadel military college and the Agency further trained him in a variety of skills that include study of the Russian and German languages, secret writing, and technical operations.
+Keith supported Agency Soviet, Indonesian, and Chinese operations and was both an intelligence and operations officer during his career.

 File 11: James Walter McCord Jr.

-McCord is a former employee of the Department of Justice and was a special agent of the Federal Bureau of Investigation.
-He was trained in counterintelligence operations and served as a security investigator for the Agency.
-McCord earned high praise in his various Agency undertakings.
+McCord is a former employee of the Department of Justice and was a former special agent of the Federal Bureau of Investigation.
+The CIA trained him in counterintelligence operations and McCord served as a security investigator for the Agency earning high praise for his various Agency undertakings.
 Yet he subsequently faces arrest and prison for participation in the Watergate burglary with his former CIA coworker E. Howard Hunt.

 File 12: Howard McCrea Orr

-He was a native of Ohio with master's degree in international studies and served in the military during World War II.
-Orr served as both an Intelligence Officer and Operations Officer for the CIA from 1950s until the middle of the 1970s.
+He was a native of Ohio with master's degree in international studies and served in the United States military during World War II.
+Orr served as both an intelligence officer and operations officer for the CIA from the 1950s until the middle of the 1970s.
 His foreign assignments concentrated on intelligence gathering and operations in the Soviet Union, Brazil, and Venezuela.

 File 13: David Atlee Phillips

 Phillips began employment with the Agency in 1952 as a contract agent and he was a key operator in the 1954 CIA backed overthrow of the democratically elected Guatemalan government during Operation PBSUCCESS.
 The operation also included various other CIA employees and officers related to the JFK case including E. Howard Hunt and Anne Goodpasture.
-Phillips career officially ended in 1975 as the Chief of Latin American division and overseeing Caribbean operations.
+Phillips career officially ended in 1975 as the Chief of Latin American Division and overseeing Caribbean operations.
 After his retirement, Phillips became a vocal defender of the Agency and its prior undertakings.
-Some highly improbable allegations regard Phillips in connection with the Kennedy case.

 File 14: Frederick Crawford Randall

 Randall is a veteran of World War II and was educated in government, foreign and international relations.
-He served for nearly two decades as both Intelligence Officer and Operations Officer in the Agency.
-Randall conducted Agency intelligence operations within Indonesia.
+He served for nearly two decades as both intelligence officer and operations officer in the Agency.
+Randall conducted intelligence operations within Indonesia and from CIA Headquarters.

 File 15: Leo Rosenbaum

-Rosenbaum served in the US Army and subsequently as a civilian chemist and was later hired to serve the Agency as a librarian in the Agency in 1951.
-In the Agency, he was a document analyst, is trained in secret writing, lock picking, and surveillance.
-Rosenbaum participated in Latvian and Soviet Branch operations from his position at CIA Headquarters.
+Rosenbaum served in the US Army, subsequently became a civilian chemist and was later hired to serve the Agency as a librarian in 1951.
+In his role at the Agency, he was a document analyst and trained in secret writing, lock picking, surveillance, and Rosenbaum participated in Latvian and Soviet Branch operations from his position at CIA Headquarters.

 File 16: George James Von Bretzel

-Von Bretzel served in the American military and married a Russian native adopted by a Navy Admiral Newton McCully.
-In 1950, he received training in Russian from the Agency.
-The US Navy employed Von Brutzel and his wife as they lived in Japan and Europe.
+Von Bretzel served in the American military and later married a Russian native adopted by United States Navy Admiral Newton McCully.
+In 1950, he received training in the Russian language from the CIA and the US Navy subsequently employed Von Brutzel and his wife during their residence in Japan and Europe.
 The Navy association occurred in the latter portion of his intelligence career serving the Directorate for Plans.

 File 17: Eugene LeRoy Walter Jr.

-Walter served as a Commander of the US Navy Medical Service Corps.
-He was a military scientist with training in microbiology, biochemistry, pathology, preventive medicine, and biological warfare.
+Walter served as a Commander of the US Navy Medical Service Corps and was a military scientist with training in microbiology, biochemistry, pathology, preventive medicine, and biological warfare.
 Walter is a member of various United States government organizations during his career including the CIA and served in the Directorate for Science and Technology in 1969.

 File 18: James Sauvie Woods

-Woods began serving the Agency in the role of file clerk and was performing intelligence analysis two years later at Atsugi airbase in Japan.
-He was assigned to analyze foreign intelligence and became an Operations officer by his third year in the Agency.
-He also undertook records management analysis and records administration at Agency Headquarters and in Saigon, Vietnam.
-He concluded his final years of Agency employment in the Office of Records Administration and served most of his career under the Directorate for Plans.
+Woods began his employment for the Agency in the role of file clerk and was performing intelligence analysis two years later at Atsugi airbase in Japan.
+He was assigned to analyze foreign intelligence and became an operations officer by his third year in the Agency.
+He also undertook records management analysis and records administration at CIA Headquarters and in Saigon, Vietnam.
+Woods concluded his final years of Agency employment in the Office of Records Administration and served most of his career under the Directorate for Plans.

 File 19: Robert Prentiss Wheeler

-Wheeler is educated in political science, and served in the United States Navy during part of WWII and in the post-war effort as an intelligence specialist.
-He was trained by the Agency in Clandestine writing operations and techniques, served as both a foreign intelligence and operations officer.
+Wheeler is educated in political science, served in the United States Navy during part of WWII, and in the post-war era he was employed as an intelligence specialist.
+He was trained by the Agency in clandestine writing operations and techniques, served as both a foreign intelligence and operations officer.
 Wheeler further received a commendation for developing Far East intelligence elements.